bitCodeMC/Unnamed-Mod/README.md

 # Unnamed-Mod
 This is *very* WIP code.

-Eventually it will be a Minecraft mod for 1.10.2 (or if a newer version comes out befor I finish)
+Eventually it will be a Minecraft mod for 1.10.2 (or if a newer version comes out befor3 I finish)